Our Board

 Allan has adopted regenerative techniques over the last three years, sees great synergy between the two systems, and is passionate about growing organic regenerative sheep and beef farming in New Zealand.

-Scott Lawson and his partner Vicki Meech are currently one of New Zealand's largest certified organic berry fruit producers.
-Pioneers in their field, Scott and Vicki became certified organic in 1994.
-Their True-Earth brand is committed to supplying healthy food from healthy soils for healthy people and a healthy society.
+Scott Lawson is a certified organic blueberry and vegetable producer in Hawke’s Bay.
+Pioneers in their field, Scott’s property became certified organic in 1994.
+The True-Earth brand is committed to supplying healthy food from healthy soils for healthy people and a healthy society.

 Scott has been involved in many farming organisations.
-Currently, he is active as chair of Hawke's Bay Vegetable Growers and is a trustee of Hawke's Bay Future Farming Trust.
-He is also a current board member of LandWISE and has served on the BioGro board.
+Currently, he is active as chair of Hawke's Bay Vegetable Growers Association and is a trustee of Hawke's Bay Future Farming Charitable Trust.
+He has also served as a board member of LandWISE and has served on the BioGro board.

 Alistair Schorn is an Independent Economist, with more than two decades of experience in sustainability and wellbeing economics, regional economic development, and international trade and investment.
 He holds a Master’s Degree in International Economics and is a Member of the New Zealand Institute of Directors.